-Having done TONS of business through affiliate marketing, I have seen it’s benefits first hand and how it’s vastly more convenient than most other options are of making money, including drop shipping.
+Having done TONS of business through affiliate marketing, I’ve seen it’s benefits first hand and how it’s vastly better than other options, including drop shipping.

 For those who are truly interested in both these options, I have created a comparison and realistic things you will experience should you try one of these options or both, below.

 Firstly, if you are unfamiliar with drop shipping, here is a brief summary of it that I wrote in this article: